TrustedFirmwareWebsite/website/_posts/blog/2023-01-20-TF-OPTEE-Release-3-20-0.md

 - [optee_test](https://optee.readthedocs.io/en/latest/building/gits/optee_test.html#optee-test)
 - [build](https://optee.readthedocs.io/en/latest/building/gits/build.html#build)

-More details can be found [here](https://github.com/OP-TEE/optee_os/blob/3.20.0/CHANGELOG.md).
+More details can be found in the change log [here](https://github.com/OP-TEE/optee_os/blob/3.20.0/CHANGELOG.md).

 Testing of the release has been performed by the committers and can be found [here](https://github.com/OP-TEE/optee_os/commit/8e74d47616a20eaa23ca692f4bbbf917a236ed94)